Toxic Substances Control Act of 1976: Regulation of new chemicals

 Companies must notify the EPA of their intention to manufacture (or import) a new chemical (one not listed on the TSCA Inventory) by submitting a PMN at least 90 days prior to the first manufacture or import for a non-exempt purpose.
-Section 5 of TSCA does not require any toxicity testing before submitting a PMN No safety information is required to be included in the PMN, so the EPA must rely on computer modeling to determine whether the new chemical "may present an unreasonable risk."
+Section 5 of TSCA does not require any toxicity testing before submitting a PMN.
+Submitters need not generate new data, but any data on the substance, including physicochemical data, toxicity data, fate data, and exposure data that are "in the submitter's possession or control" must be included in a notice.
+If data on the substance are not available, EPA relies on data on analogs or models to evaluate whether the substance "may present an unreasonable risk."
 In order to regulate new chemicals, the EPA must determine that the chemical "...may present an unreasonable risk of injury to health or the environment..." or show that the chemical "... is or will be produced in substantial quantities, and such substance either enters or may reasonably be anticipated to enter the environment in substantial quantities or there is or may be significant or substantial human exposure to the substance...."

 If the EPA does not satisfy these requirements, it cannot act to block the manufacture of the new chemical.
 The EPA has only 90 days from receipt of a PMN to act before the new chemical may be legally marketed and included in products.
 In consequence, only 40 percent of acute toxicity and mutagenicity testing is ever completed, even less data on long-term effects or specific endpoints (including subchronic, neurotoxicological, developmental, reproductive, and chronic) is ever generated.
 Additionally, less than 5 percent of data on toxicity to aquatic organisms is submitted with a PMN. " From 1979 to 1994 the EPA OPPT's new chemical program received over 24000 PMNs and sought to delay manufacture and require additional data for only 5000 of those submissions.
 Half of these nonetheless ultimately entered and are still on the market.